 Ancient mythology, with its sinister archetypes of vampire and Gorgon, is more accurate than feminism about the power and terror of female sexuality. -- Camile Paglia ("No Law in the Arena: A Pagan Theory of Sexuality")

 She did it for me and I am forever in her debt because of it.
 She broke the spell I was under from my liberal arts PC brainwashing and embittered, desperate shyness.
-Before Paglia I had no way of knowing the tonnage of self-loathing being dumped on me (by myself, mainly) for being a straight white middle male wasn't necessarily deserved.
-I'd have to get super drunk to muster the gall to hit on any woman, even if she was in my goddamned bed lest I somehow 'cross the line!'
-Hell, I'm still that way, but Paglia sure helped me get me over my rationalizations for it... now I know its shyness and karma-related intuition, and not at all 'the right thing to do.'
+Before Paglia, I had no way of knowing the tonnage of self-loathing being dumped on me (by myself, mainly) for being a straight white middle class American male wasn't necessarily deserved.
+I'd have to get super drunk to muster the gall to hit on any woman, even if she was in my goddamned bed, lest I somehow 'cross the line!'
+Hell, I'm still that way, but Paglia sure helped me get over my rationalizations for it.
+Now I know my hesitancy is based on shyness and karma-related intuition, and not at all that I'm just waiting for her to make the first move 'cuz it's 'the right thing to do.'

 Campus speech codes, that folly of the navel-gazing left, have increased the appeal of the right.
 Ideas must confront ideas.
 When hurt feelings and bruised egos are more important than the unfettered life of the mind, the universities have committed suicide.Of course, mainstream feminism and PC thuggery has done some good -- frat parties are now well known to be date rape zones (girls my freshman year had no clue and their misery after their first experience 'sleeping over' at the frat parties was epidemic) and now everyone knows to keep their drink in their hand and not let the guy serve you the grain alcohol punch, and that sexual harassment in the workplace will get you in serious trouble, and all that's good stuff.
-But when I was a young unemployed recent graduate struggling in Hoboken in 1992, PC fever was still a new craze... it was overzealous and before Camille became my post-academic idol, I was so anti-myself that I could barely stand to be in the same room with myself, so deferential
+But when I was a young unemployed recent graduate struggling in Hoboken in 1991, PC fever was still a new craze... it was overzealous and before Camille became my post-academic idol, I was so anti-myself that I could barely stand to be in the same room... if you know what I mean.
+To top it all off, it was one of the hottest summers ever, I had nearly died of alcohol and was trying to get sober, and was unemployed.... what I needed to distract me was a book... a big book.

-But lo, Camille Paglia's Sexual Personae appeared.
-For one thing it was heavy, packed with words and references I had no familiarity with, but in 1992 I needed to have a big, thick book to anchor me, like a bible, to the bed as I writhed and convulsed through the days, tapering off on wine then trying to stop drinking altogether.
-Paglia snapped me out of it with a dominatrix whip snap.
+Heavy, packed with words and references I had no familiarity with, but in 1991 I needed to have a big, thick book to anchor me, like a bible, to the bed as I writhed and convulsed through the days, tapering off on wine then trying to stop drinking altogether.
+Paglia snapped me out of my first bout of delirium tremens with a dominatrix whip snap.

 Paglia smartened me up, and gave the finger to my feminist brainwashing.
 She was a rock and roll professor, cutting through guilt tripping bullshit like a chainsaw sculptress.
 Her way of incorporating her own Catholic Italian heritage and personal detail into her writing was revolutionary, harkening her back to Emerson and Whitman, the same brazen stance against the machine.
 Women, she told me, would be all right with or without my help.
 I had been falling for the sticky sweet messages purred by the chthonic Venus flytrap.
 It was time for me to stop wringing my hands and join in the merry, eternal battle of the sexes.